alexirpan/alexirpan.github.io/_posts/2018-10-13-mmo-economy.markdown

 > five dollars a week to wash its cars so that you can gain an appreciation
 > for value.

-Neopets only works as a game *because* it requires effort to get many of things it offers.
-If anything transfers from Neopets to the real world, it's that we like a challenge, and we like goals, and we like aiming for something, as long as the path is fun enough to keep following.
+I'd hesitate to generalize any lessons from the Neopets economy to the real world economy.
+There are too many differences for the comparison to have value.
+If anything does transfer, it's that we like having goals, something to aim for that takes work to achieve.
+And, it's that not everyone can get what they want.
+Not the happiest ending, but what do you expect out of the dismal science?